danhermes/cognitive-hackathon/Teacher Guide/Week 3/Cognitive-Teacher-Week3-Day3.md

 Today is the students' last whole class period to implement their project.
 Next calls, they will wrap up the project and formulate project conclusions.

-## Guidance
+## Additional Guidance

-Teams may require guidance.
+Teams may require individual guidance.
 This could be in the form of help with cognitive APIs or the project topics.
-Here are some suggestions:
+Here are some additional suggestions:

 In forming requirements for the project, ask these questions:

+In the execution and implementation of this idea:
+* What will be some of the challenges?

+After the vision and text cognitive services functionalities are considered:
+* Are the these cognitive services sufficient to meet the projects requirements?
+If so then how?
+In not then what more is needed?
-* What is the goal of the project?
-Who would benefit from this idea?
+* What are some of the risks in using cognitive services for this project?

+In consideration of the input data sets:
+* Where will the data come from?
+What will be the sources of that data and how will it be gathered?

+Regarding project output:
+* Who will use this output?
 How?

-Incorporation of cognitive services may require answering questions like:

-* What are the important aspects of the cognitive analysis that must work in order for the project to succeed?

-Devising input requirements for the project necessitates answering this question:

-* What data sets (images, text) would be necessary to make this project a success?

-Knowing how the project will produce results requires an answer to:

-* What are the outputs of this project?
-Decisions, analysis, data, etc.

-Measuring the success of the project:
+* What would constitute useful output?

+Shooting as high as possible and being completely optimistic:
 * What would be the best case scenario for the success of this project?
 How would it affect the world?